Ghostrider-DbD-/blckeagles-revisited-RC/README.md

 * Credits
 	Epoch Mod developer team.
 	blckeagls - Mission system 2.0.2
+	Thomas_TKO for new missions
+	poreid for endless testing and feedback
+	Schalldampfer for bug reports and coding tips
 	Grahame for suggestions for new features, coding improvements and updates to the Epoch-specific Configs.
 	Narines - bug fixes and improvements.
 	Bill (DBD Clan) for example compositions.